-From Finland to Denmark, and even Sweden, our very own favourite meatball manufacturer, here’s a handy little guide on VAT taxes and refund rates around Europe to help make your Christmas shopping a whole lot easier on your travels.
+From France to Italy and Finland, here’s a handy guide on VAT refunds and VAT rates around Europe to make your overseas shopping sprees a whole lot easier.

 💜 Stay Up To Date: